MohamedHashim/Smelly_mars_rover/NOTES.md

 - Extract rotate left logic to a separate function
 - Extract rotate right logic to a separate function
 - Extract move forward logic to a separate function
 - Enhance the commandInstructions loop readability
+- Replace if conditions of commands with switch case